On explicit estimates for $S(t)$, $S_1(t)$, and $\zeta(1/2+\mathrm{i}t)$ under the Riemann Hypothesis: Introduction

 for $t\geq1$.
 As for $S(t)$, the order of magnitude of~\eqref{eq:S1RH} has never been improved and several authors have given explicit values for $C_1$.
 Following Selberg's method, Karatsuba and Korol\"{e}v~\cite[Theorem 2 of Chapter III]{KaratsubaKorolevArgument} obtained $C_1=40$, and Fujii~\cite{FujiiANote} improved this to $C_1=0.51$.
 Goldston--Gonek's approach was used in~\cite[Theorem 1]{CCMBounding} to get $C_1=\pi/24$.

 Currently the best known result concerning~\eqref{eq:LH} is

 for $\varepsilon>0$, due to Bourgain~\cite{BourgainDecoupling}.
-Because RH is stronger than LH in the sense of, e.g., \cite[Theorem 13.5]{Titchmarsh}, it should be expected that something more precise than~\eqref{eq:LH} is possible to state on the truth of RH.
+Because RH implies LH, see~\cite[Theorem 14.2]{Titchmarsh}, it should be expected that something more precise than~\eqref{eq:LH} is possible to state on the truth of RH.
 As a corollary to his methods for $S(t)$ and related functions, Littlewood~\cite[Theorem 12]{LittlewoodOnTheZeros} proved that RH implies

 for some $C_{00}>0$ and $t$ large.
 Also in this case the order of magnitude of~\eqref{eq:zetaRH} has never been improved and efforts were put into obtaining explicit values for $C_{00}$.
 It was proved in~\cite{Ramachandra} by Selberg's method that $C_{00}=0.47$, while Soundararajan~\cite{SoundMoments} used its refined version to obtain $C_{00}=0.373$.
 Goldston--Gonek's method was used by Chandee and Soundararajan~\cite{ChandeeSound}, and also in~\cite[Corollary 4]{Carneiro}, to give $C_{00}=\log{\sqrt{2}}$.
-The classical subconvexity bound was made explicitly by Hiary~\cite{HiaryAnExplicit}, who proved\footnote{This result relies on the erroneous Cheng--Graham explicit version of van der Corput's second derivative test, see \cite{Patel} for details.
+The classical subconvexity bound was made explicit by Hiary~\cite{HiaryAnExplicit}, who proved\footnote{This result relies on the erroneous Cheng--Graham explicit version of van der Corput's second derivative test, see \cite{Patel} for details.
 After accounting for this correction, the constant from \eqref{eq:hiary} changes to $0.77$.
 Our results are not affected by this.} that

 holds for $t\geq 3$.